JLockerman/FuzzyLog/examples/c_linking/Readme.md

 # C Linking Example
-This directory contains a header file [`fuzzy_log.h`](fuzzy_log.h) which can be used to link C programs to the Fuzzy Log client API, along with an example of such a program, and a Makefile which hopefully makes such linking simple.
+This directory contains a header file [`fuzzy_log.h`](fuzzy_log.h) which can be used to link C programs to the FuzzyLog client API, along with an example of such a program, and a Makefile which hopefully makes such linking simple.